 Our favorite origin of all time ran out a few months ago and we've been patiently waiting for our new season to arrive.
 When it landed we threw a party.
 When we roasted it we threw another party and now that we can offer it to you we want to bring the party to you!
-Everything you want and hope for in that berry, winey chocolatey cup is here in abundance.
+Everything you want and hope for in that blueberry, winey chocolatey cup is here in abundance.

 Importer Farm Information: